srikanthonl/ngx-braintree/README.md

 		(paymentStatus)="onPaymentStatus($event)">
 	</ngx-braintree>

-**clientTokenURL** – is **YOUR** server-side API URL.
+**clientTokenURL** – is **YOUR** server-side GET API URL.
-This is YOUR server-side API method which calls Braintree and gets the clientToken for the Drop-in UI.
+This is YOUR server-side GET API method which calls Braintree and gets the clientToken for the Drop-in UI.
 A sample server API method that gives the clientToken is as shown below (.NET Code). `ngx-braintree` starts displaying the UI as soon as it receives the clientToken that your server provides.
 For more information read the Braintree Server API section below.

 		[Route("api/braintree/getclienttoken")]
         public HttpResponseMessage GetClientToken()